SaulVas/ARI2204-Reinforcement-Learning/documentation/report.md

 #### Dealer Advantage

-Algorithm wise, SARSA is the algorithm with the lowest average dealer advantage, next is QLearning and finally in last place is Monte Carlo Methods with a considerable worse average score.
+Algorithm wise, SARSA is the algorithm with the lowest average dealer advantage, next is QLearning and finally in last place is Monte Carlo Methods with a considerably worse average score.
 Of the SARSA implentations, an &epsilon; of 0.1 does the best of the 4.
 Despite SARSA being the best, due to the fact that both SARSA and QLearning are following the same strategy, this result is purely down to chance and it is difficult to say which of the algorithms actually minimizes dealer advantage.